Speicherstadt

 Opening hours

-Group tours are also available outside regular opening hours
+Group tours are also possible outside regular opening hours

-The Spice Museum loves it spicy: over 800 exhibits from five centuries illustrate the history of spices from preservation to flavour enhancement of food.
-You can safely smell and feel around 50 spices and culinary herbs here and let them melt in your mouth.
-The production process from spice cultivation to the finished product is explained.
+The Spice Museum loves it spicy: More than 800 exhibits from five centuries illustrate the history of spices from preservation to flavor enhancement of food.
+Without any danger you can smell, feel and let melt on your tongue about 50 spices and kitchen herbs.
+From the cultivation of spices to the finished product, the processing is made clear.

 www.spicys.de